bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 20°
-- Mostly Clear
+- Mostly Cloudy
-- 69% humidity
+- 65% humidity
 - 10 mph wind
-- 26% cloud cover
+- 87% cloud cover
 - 40 AQI 🟩
-- 0.19 inches of snow and 0.05 inches of rain expected in the next 48 hours
+- 0.19 inches of snow and 0.06 inches of rain expected in the next 48 hours

 The current weather is posted regularly on Mastodon <a rel="me" href="https://mastodon.social/@ChampaignWeather">@ChampaignWeather@mastodon.social</a>